JavaScript Basics: Understand Variables, Functions & Loops the Easy Way!

 What it does:

-Stores names in an array
+Stores names in an array.

-Defines a function that returns a greeting
+Defines a function that returns a greeting.

-Uses a loop to greet each friend
+Uses a loop to greet each friend.

 Output:

-Hi, Liam!
+Hello, Liam!

 Easy and fun, right?

-Why These Concepts Matter in Javascript basics
+5. Why These Concepts Matter in JavaScript Basics

 Here’s a quick recap: